 The Winter of Discontent – strikes by petrol tanker and truck drivers, hospital staff, refuse collectors, health workers.
 Rats swarm round uncollected rubbish and in Liverpool the dead go unburied.

-The world's first in vitro baby is born in Oldham.
+The world’s first in vitro baby was born in Oldham.

 The Conservatives win the General Election and Margaret Thatcher becomes Britain’s first female Prime Minister.

-The Housing Act of 1980 gives council house tenants the right to buy the houses they rent.
+The Housing Act of 1980 made it easier for council house tenants to buy the houses they rent.